darwinia-network/crab-docs/docs/crab-tut-nominator.md

 > - Staking is a consensus mechanism based on PoS (Proof of Stake / Proof of Stake).
 Token holders obtain rewards and benefits through pledge, voting, delegation, and locking.
 > - Before participating in staking, please make sure you have at least **1** Crab address.
 If you hold more tokens or have higher security requirements, it is recommended to prepare **2** Crab addresses.
 If there is no address, please refer to: [How to create an account](crab-tut-create-account.md).
-> - A small amount of CRING must be prepared in Crab Network's address as fee.
+> - A small amount of CRAB must be prepared in Crab Network's address as fee.

 ## Start Staking